Tuseeq1/StackOverflow2017survey/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was using Stack Overflow data from 2017 to answer:

 1. what type of companies do students end up in after their college or professional studies?
 2. Is your college major a major factor in the type of company you get placed in?